MasterQ32/EinCompiler/types.md

 This document describes the type system with its primitive types that is used by EinCompiler.

+Each type has a subscript `'size'` which defines the size of the type itself in bytes.
+It also has a subscript `'address` which will return a pointer to the given value.
+There are some types that will not expose `'size` or `'address` due to logical restrictions.

 ## Integer Types

 | Name    | Size in Bits | Signed |